13 Aug Office Stretches and How To Do Them Properly

 Slowly bring your shoulders up towards your ears.
 Hold for 3 – 5 seconds, then roll your shoulders back and down.
 Repeat 5 – 10 times.

 Firstly, sit forward in your chair so that there’s a little room between your back and the chair.
 Face forward and cross your right leg over your left.
-Next, put your left hand on your right knee, and gently pull it towards your left side while slowly turning your head and shoulders to the right.
+Put your left hand on your right knee, and gently pull it towards your left side while slowly turning your head and shoulders to the right.
 Keep turning until you see the wall behind your right shoulder.
-Be careful not to force the turn – just go until you feel a nice stretch in your back.
+Be careful not to force it.
 Hold for 10 – 15 seconds.
-Relax and then repeat on the other side.
-(Another of our favourite office stretches!).
+Relax and repeat.

-Enjoy this stretch sequence and how good you feel once you’re done!
+Enjoy this series of office stretches and how good you feel once you’re done!
 In essence, stretching is a fantastic way to release tension from your body, decrease aches and pains, and help you feel better mentally.
 Of course, be careful not to overstretch – these gentle moves should feel good, never painful.
-If you’d like some more stretches, some more tips on how to manage aches and pains, or if you have any questions at all, please contact us on [email protected]
+If you’d like some more stretches, some more tips on how to manage aches and pains, or if you have any questions at all about any of thee office stretches, please contact us on firstname.lastname@example.org.